AnyFetch/developers.anyfetch.com/blueprint.md

             {binary file content}

-### Add a file to a document [POST]
+### Set document's file [POST]
-This endpoint should be used when providing, to add a file to a document.
+This endpoint should be used when providing, to associate a file with a document.
 All hydrations will be restarted.

 > If you plan to use this endpoint, you should post to `/documents` before with the `no_hydration` parameter.